LINKDBlockchain/parkade-io/README.md

 # PARKADE.IO

-This is the smart contract repository for the PARKADE.IO token, and tokensale.
+This is the smart contract repository for the PARKADE.IO token.
 Relevant source code files are located in the contracts/ folder.

 ## Token Contract